martinctc/blog/_knitr/draft_interview_with_avision.md

 Haha, maybe I just talk too much!
 As it is, my solution was implemented all in R. I chose it because I am most familiar with R and there isn't a strict requirement to use other languages.

 Nevertheless, I do want to link the app to an underlying SQL database so that I do not need to store the dummy data within the app session.
 The part I have not quite got my head round is finding a vendor who will offer me a free cloud SQL database.

+## That makes sense.
+Just more broadly, what other tools or languages do you use at work?

+Absolutely, I use the following for the specified purpose:

+1. SQL (SSMS specifically) - storing and manipulating data
+2. Visual Studio - building SSIS packages to import data into SQL
+3. R - analysis, sharing analysis, apps building
+4. Git - version-control
+5. Python - analysis, sharing analysis to a technical audience, CRUD operations into MongoDB NoSQL database

+Regarding things i prefer using R for, they are:
+I. Creating reprodible work - through RProjects, packrat/renv, rmarkdown, integrated Git in RStudio (though i am a Git Bash fanboy) as well as the well-developed framework, the conditions are really strong for me to create projects that can be ported over easily onto a different machine for a colleague to run.
+II.
+Communicating analysis to technical and non-technical audiences -  rmarkdown is really strong here in the way you can weave your commentary relatively seamlessly alongside code and graph outputs.
+This enables me to create parameterised reports that update automatically when the data is updated.
+Via the ability to show and hide code instantaneously, the report can easily cater for technical audiences who want to see your code, and non-technical audiences who can be put-off by it.

+III.
+App building  - this is more debateable but if i want to relatively quickly create a bespoke web-application such as a dashboard, then i would use R because i know it quite well.